SLTA-VideoRetrieval/SLTFNet/README.md

 ## Parameter Tuning

-we put all the papameters in the SLTA.ipynb
+we put all the papameters in the SLTF.ipynb

 ## Dataset